SauravP97/SauravP97/README.md

 ## I'm a Developer, Competitive Programmer, Blogger and an Artist (sometimes :grin:)

-- 🔭 You can view my System Design Articles here: [Systems that Scale][course]!
+- :chart_with_upwards_trend: You can view my System Design Articles here: [Systems that Scale][course]!
-- 🌱 I am currently working as an SDE 1 at GeeksforGeeks
+- :computer: I am currently working as an SDE 1 at GeeksforGeeks
-- 🥅 Apart from that I do Open Source and Competitive Programming sometimes.
+- :checkered_flag: Apart from that I do Open Source and Competitive Programming sometimes.
-- ⚡ I do Sketching and Painting as well !
+- :yellow_heart: I do Sketching and Painting as well !

 ### Connect with me: